HestC/exchange_rate_etl/README.md

 The dataset includes key features such as exchange rates for multiple currencies relative to a specified base currency, in this case the US dollar ($USD).

-(venv) chester@Chesters-MacBook-Pro exchange_rate_etl % python app.py

 reload end point: http://127.0.0.1:5001/reload visualization endpoint: http://127.0.0.1:5001/chart

-load data using app.py: python ap.py
+data is loaded using app.py: python ap.py

 ## Transformation Steps